Puffinmaster999/usbhub/README.md

 ---
 <img width="957" height="474" alt="Screenshot 2026-06-03 at 10 05 50 PM" src="https://github.com/user-attachments/assets/ee82c4af-c13e-4a82-8c56-6c5696b7a82e" />

 Here is the top of the PCB CAD design!

 <img width="1052" height="527" alt="Screenshot 2026-06-03 at 10 06 14 PM" src="https://github.com/user-attachments/assets/fecd6968-337a-4c51-a886-67008463dcf2" />

-This is the bottom
+This is the bottom...

 <img width="962" height="530" alt="Screenshot 2026-06-03 at 10 05 21 PM" src="https://github.com/user-attachments/assets/d92fb142-68e8-48e1-9774-8d69f23cedd9" />

-The this a side view showing how I used both the top and the bottom side of the PCB to get my wirings to fit onto to the PCB.
+This a side view showing how I used both the top and the bottom side of the PCB to get my wirings to fit onto to the PCB.

 ---